ShawnPence/ShawnPence/README.md

 I am a software developer experienced in C#, SQL, Microsoft SQL Server Reporting Services (SSRS), VB.NET and various other programming languages.
 I love to teach and learn from others and prefer to build my career by building stronger teams.

-I have also worked as a systems administrator maintaining AD, Exchange, Hyper-V cluster servers, SAN, and various network equipment, and have worked with PowerShell and VBScript to automate my sysadmin responsibilities.
+I have previously worked as a systems administrator maintaining AD, Exchange, Hyper-V cluster servers, SAN, and various network equipment (routers, switches, ASA, WLC), and have worked with PowerShell and VBScript to automate my former sysadmin responsibilities.
+My love of automating away my routine tasks lead me away from systems administration to full-time developer roles.

 I'm a bookworm with a passion for lifelong learning.
 Check my status on GitHub to see what I'm currently reading.
 You can also find a list of recommended books and other learning resources on my personal website.